brutalsavage/jiawei-site.github.io/_posts/2023-2-6-progressive-finding.md

 Oftentimes developers in DL communities are very busy and may not have time to fix non-user-facing bugs.
 In such cases, reporters are often asked "any PRs are welcome" (or "patches are welcome").
-Sometimes, such bugs might not be that hard to fix: according to my experience in TVM, some bugs, say the integer mismatches, can be easily fixed in a few minutes as they need a casting[^cast].
+Sometimes, such bugs might not be that hard to fix: according to my experience in TVM, some bugs, say the integer mismatches, can be easily fixed in a few minutes as they just need a casting[^cast].
 This point is also suggested in Regehr's article[^regehr].